Diffuse Esophageal Spasm

 Abnormalities in esophageal motility correlate poorly with patient symptoms; similar abnormalities may cause different or no symptoms in different people.
 Furthermore, neither symptoms nor abnormal contractions are definitively associated with histopathologic abnormalities of the esophagus.

-Diffuse esophageal spasm typically causes substernal chest pain with dysphagia for both liquids and solids.
-The pain may waken the patient from sleep.
+When symptomatic, diffuse esophageal spasm typically causes substernal chest pain with dysphagia for both liquids and solids.
 Very hot or cold liquids may aggravate the pain.
 Over many years, this disorder may evolve into achalasia (with impaired esophageal peristalsis and a lack of lower esophageal sphincter relaxation during swallowing).

 Esophageal spasms can cause severe pain without dysphagia.
 This pain is often described as a substernal squeezing pain and may occur in association with exercise.
-Such pain may be indistinguishable from angina pectoris.
+Such pain may be similar to angina pectoris, and patients often present to the emergency department concerned they are having a heart attack.

-Alternative diagnoses include coronary ischemia, which may need to be excluded by appropriate testing (eg, ECG, cardiac markers, stress testing—see Diagnosis of Acute Coronary Syndromes).
+Alternative diagnoses include coronary ischemia, which always needs to be excluded by appropriate testing (eg, ECG, cardiac markers, stress testing—see diagnosis of acute coronary syndromes).
 Definitive confirmation of an esophageal origin for symptoms is difficult.

 Barium swallow may show poor progression of a bolus and disordered, simultaneous contractions or tertiary contractions.
 Severe spasms may mimic the radiographic appearance of diverticula but vary in size and position.